 Microchips and missing cats

-This is a guest post by London Veterinary Director, Caroline Allen.
+This is a guest post by our London Chief Veterinary Director, Caroline Allen.

 Microchipping is the best way to ensure you can be re-united with your cat if it gets lost.